PANCHE COMMUNITY - a family of many cultures united.

 Every week different activities and ceremonies are carried out in communion, such as diets, ceremonies with ayahuasca, tobacco, rapé, mambe, yopo, temazcal, word, sharing and singing circles, etc.

 The community is internationally recognized each year.
 People from different continents visit us, we participate in different international congresses of indigenous peoples and part of the history of origin speaks of a prophecy where it says that the Panche people will rise and beings from all over the world will be a part of weaving this fabric of love and to remember their ancestors, some will be part of this community and others will support in different ways, we will be part of the new rainbow race where people from all over the world will come to heal and reconnect again with their spirit.

 The community have the honor to be guided by Mamo Lorenzo Izquierdo and Felizia Villafaña, both from the Arhuaco people of the Sierra Nevada in north Colombia.
 They have had a great part of the political and spiritual organisation of the Panche community.
 They travel all over the world sharing their wisdom but he and his family lives in Sasaima and hold an active role in the growth of the community.

 Each year hey host two 9-days spiritual retreat were we do active praying work for the healing and growth of humanity.
 They are the caretakers of two big "thinking houses" were gatherings of elders of many different tribes are conducted.

-The Palchukan Brothers & Sandra Tautas are good friend of ours that we continuously invite Europe and make collaborations with also in Colombia.
+The Palchukan Family: William & Mallku Palchukan y Sandra Tautas are good friend of ours that we continuously work with in both Europe and Colombia.
 They are a medicine family with native indigenous origin of the Pasto and Kamet'sa communities around the Valley of Sibundoy in Putumayo and in Nariño, Colombia.

 Since childhood they have learned and worked hand in hand with their grandparents, traditional medical healers and spiritual guides.